 For so many of us, there’s that constant choice between university stuff and taking time out for our blog.
 I mean, I planned to have this post written on a Sunday so I could focus on university work during the week, but I spent so long doing university work that I ended up not getting to spend as much time blogging as I would’ve liked.
 Sound familiar?
-Finding the balance between blogging and other commitments can be hard!
+Finding the balance between blogging, especially hobby blogging, and other commitments can be hard!

 Everyone makes promises to themselves that as of the new academic year they will do their best with their workload, and try and keep to the blogging pattern we’ve all fallen into over the break.
 In fact, it may take me another 3 months to figure out how frequently to post!
 Honestly.
 Did a blogging challenge last month and had amazing stats (well, amazing for me anyway, I’m no big blogger) and then this week hits and I’ve noticed a decrease.
 Is it because everyone’s back to university and school now?
 Or has my writing actually just gone downhill recently?
 By the way, these are rhetorical questions.

 But yes, I’m getting distracted.
 As is often the case when blogging.
 It’s a hobby, somewhere to relax and something to do to pass time, which is why – for me – it’s important to keep it up while back at university.
 But the struggle of balance is hard.
 If you spend too much time on one, the other suffers.
 To spend equal time on both requires you to sleep for a maximum of 3 hours a night.
 And while I may be capable of doing that, it certainly isn’t a choice a lot of the time!
 Those times when I can’t sleep, I tend to do anything other than blog.
 Too much work, and your balance is thrown that much you can’t sleep anyway.
 So how do these big time bloggers find the perfect balance between their full time job and blogging?